metagenlab/zAMP/docs/pages/setup.rst

 *Singularity*
 -----------------------------------------------------------------------

     *Singularity* is a container plateform.
 It enables to create, retrieve and install containers, which are predefined transposable sets of software.
-The installation of *Singularity* is optional for most of the functions in zAMP except for the `*in silicod* <https://zamp.readthedocs.io/en/latest/pages/insilico_validation.html>`prediction pipeline for which it is a requirement <insilico>`.
+The installation of *Singularity* is optional for most of the functions in zAMP except for the *in silico* `in silico page <https://zamp.readthedocs.io/en/latest/pages/insilico_validation.html>`prediction pipeline for which it is a requirement <insilico>`.
 Indeed, the user can choose either Conda_ or Singularity_ to retrieve all the required tools.
 Yet, it is recommended running zAMP with *Singularity* containers since it enables the best level of reproducibility [2]_.

 Install